yannvon/cascadeth/data/Cascadeth.md

   - [ ] This problem got me quite confused
   - [ ] Also present in EPFL Astro implementation
 - [ ] Chain mutex when processing, hence no concurrency problems for now
+- [ ] Scaling of our currency, why is parallel processing so important ?
+Don't we reach other limits (see https://vitalik.ca/general/2021/04/07/sharding.html#improving-sharding-with-better-security-models) first ?
+If we are so far parallelized that we require multiple machines per validator, then how can we guarantee the valid point that user should have a voice ? -> they can change validator ? (immediately ? (for now only at the very start, in original protocol with every tx.))
+How does this fare against large scale attack ?
+- [ ] Decide on Lazy consensus engine
+  - [ ] Confident in being able to implement common coin based algorithm

+## Lazy consensus

+### Questions

+1. Differences compared to Rollups ?
+2. Difference compared to other Layer 2 tech ?
+3. Could malicious agents force every tx onto consensus ?
+   1. What if they are required to submit two conflicting txs as proofs ?
+4. Wouldn't using Ethereum PoW destroy much of the (a)synchrony and efficiency advances ?
+5. How to verify validity property (if no correct process suggests tx1 then can't decide on it) -> some other process might already have delivered tx2 !
+   1. If consensus always takes precedence we do not have immediate finality anymore, someone can always come around and suggest tx2 while everyone else chose tx1, and consensus deciding on tx2 would be valid. -> we could prevent it by changing consensus rules.
+6.

+### Some thoughts

+It's not as simple as just using PoW geth, as we need verification of validity.

+Pretty confident in being able to add my own consensus engine on top (common-coin based ?)

 ## Fundamental differences account based vs UTXO based model